davidderaedt/CC-EXT-SDK/README.md

 Command line tools for building HTML based extensions for Adobe Creative Cloud applications.

+###createext

+Creates an extension panel from a given template.

+Usage (mac): `createext.sh templatename extid`

+* `templatename` the name of the template folder you wish to use as a source
+* `extid` a unique id for your extension

+Example: `createext.sh basic com.example.ext`  ... will create the extension *com.example.ext* from the `basic` template folder in the `templates` folder.
+The extension panel should be ready to use from the corresponding Adobe application as long as you've enable debugging on the system (see the `debugmode` commands below).

+You can of course add your own templates to the `templates` folder.

 ###deployext

 Copies the extension template to the appropriate location.